Live and Learn

 My mom, who usually lives close to my house, is in Ann Arbor taking care of my uncle.
 She has been gone for almost 2 weeks and I have offered to take care of her house and cat while she is away.
 We have been dumped on with snow over the last week, so I have had to shovel her driveway several times.

 These opportunities to love and serve have been no-brainers.
 These are things that I want(ed) to do and have not thought twice about.
 Without realizing it, I have done the very things I had hoped to have time carved out to do – just not the way I was expecting.
 I expected to help anonymously and to help someone outside my family, but that is not where the need was/is.
-I expected to have “free” time to help others, but in reality, I am mostly called to embrace the opportunities that come my way, when they come my way.
+I expected to have time to go looking for opportunities.
+Instead, I embraced the opportunities that presented themselves.

-I think it is good to purposefully and intentionally look for ways to help others – only because it forces us to look up.
+At the same time, I think it is good to purposefully and intentionally look for ways to help others – because it forces us to look up.
 We look up from our busy schedules.
 We look up from whatever has captured our attention and we allow ourselves to be led forth by a master other than ourselves.

 “Whatever you do, work at it with all your heart, as working for the Lord, not for human masters” (Colossians 3:23).